brooks-eco/scaling-framework/README.md

 3. **Spatial autocorrelation**: Nearby observations are not independent
 4. **Edge effects**: Boundaries between management units may not reflect ecological boundaries

-The framework uses spatial datasets (e.g., shapefiles or GeoPackages) to model spatial relationships (e.g., smaller patches within larger regions).
-Data attached to the smallest-scale features (the "building blocks") are then scaled up using spatial joins and weighted averages.
+The framework is a python class to codify a nested hierarchy of spatial data (e.g., shapefiles or GeoPackages defining smaller patches within larger regions).
+Data attached to the smallest-scale features (the atomic "building blocks") are then up-scaled up using spatial joins and weightings that are relevant ecologically.

 Hierarchical aggregation can occur stepwise: e.g., wetlands → catchments → entire river basin.